lake-lab/lake-lab.github.io/_pages/apply.md

 ---
 ### __Join us__

 Interested in joining the Human & Machine Learning Lab?
 Interested candidates can apply through the links below.
-More generally, NYU offers very strong training in [computational cognitive science](http://nyuccl.org/cogsci/) and [artificial intelligence](https://wp.nyu.edu/cilvr/).
+More generally, NYU offers very strong training in [computational cognitive science](https://gureckislab.org/cogsci.html#/) and [artificial intelligence](https://wp.nyu.edu/cilvr/).

 <hr class='invis'>
-##### __Postdoctoral researchers__
-We consider postdoc candidates on a case-by-case basis.
-Please reach out to [Brenden](https://cims.nyu.edu/~brenden/) if you are interested in a postdoc position.
+##### __Current Master's and undergraduates at NYU, or potential visiting students__

+We are glad that you are interested in research.
+We have a limited number of spots for these opportunities, although we encourage you to apply.
+To apply, please fill out this [web form](https://docs.google.com/forms/d/e/1FAIpQLSd-r49GESw8rAu9b0G9frSgTEKC8SJyIGj8cJX69P_XL0cVtw/viewform).

+We aim to get back to you within 1 week with next steps, which are usually a take-home assignment or a note that we unfortunately don't have any opportunities available.
+If you don't hear from us within a week, please follow up (brenden@nyu.edu).

 <hr class='invis'>
 ##### __Ph.D. candidates__